-Investors located or managing funds raised in the European Union or the United Kingdom should note that Fannie Mae's MBS and fully guaranteed REMICs are not subject to the European Securitization regulations or the United Kingdom securitization regulations7 (together the "EU/UK Securitization Regulations").
+Investors located or managing funds raised in the European Union or the United Kingdom should note that Fannie Mae's MBS and fully guaranteed REMICs are not subject to the European Securitization regulations or the United Kingdom securitization regulations (together the "EU/UK Securitization Regulations").
 The EU/UK Securitization Regulations apply to securitizations that use credit tranching to allocate credit risk among two or more classes of securities.
-Fannie Mae has obtained an opinion of counsel that its guaranteed mortgage-backed securities (MBS) and guaranteed Real Estate Mortgage Investment Conduit (REMIC) securities do not meet the definition of a "securitization" for purposes of the EU/UK Securitization Regulations because there is no credit tranching in any of these securities due to Fannie Mae's guaranty of timely payment of principal and interest for all classes.
-As a result, Fannie Mae's guaranteed MBS and guaranteed REMIC securities are outside of the scope of the EU/UK Securitization Regulations.
+Fannie Mae has obtained an opinion of counsel that its guaranteed mortgage-backed securities (MBS) and guaranteed Real Estate Mortgage Investment Conduit (REMIC) securities do not meet the definition of a "securitization" for purposes of the EU/UK Securitization Regulations because there is no credit tranching in any of these securities due to Fannie Mae's guaranteed REMIC securities are outside of the scope of the EU/UK Securitization Regulations.